oatmeaI/stax/readme.md

 const { Widget, HorizontalStack, Picture } = importModule("Stax");
 ```

+If you store your Scriptable scripts in iCloud, you can clone this repo and run `./install.sh`, which will try to copy `Stax.js` to the Scriptable folder in your iCloud drive.
+You might need to edit `install.sh` if your Scriptable directory is different from mine.

 ## API

 Stax exposes a number of constructors for various types of Widget elements.